-(f) ANNUAL REPORT.-
+(f) Annual Report.-

-(1) IN GENERAL.-Not later than February 15, 2014, and annually thereafter, the President shall submit to the Committee on Foreign Relations of the Senate and the Committee on Foreign Affairs of the House of Representatives a report in an open, machine readable format, on the implementation of this section for the prior fiscal year.
+- (1) IN GENERAL.-Not later than February 15, 2014, and annually thereafter, the President shall submit to the Committee on Foreign Relations of the Senate and the Committee on Foreign Affairs of the House of Representatives a report in an open, machine readable format, on the implementation of this section for the prior fiscal year. - (2) REPORT DUE IN 2014.-The report due not later than February 15, 2014, shall include the elements required by law prior to the enactment of the PEPFAR Stewardship and Oversight Act of 2013.

-(2) REPORT DUE IN 2014.-The report due not later than February 15, 2014, shall include the elements required by law prior to the enactment of the PEPFAR Stewardship and Oversight Act of 2013.
+(3) REPORT ELEMENTS.-Each report submitted after Feb-

-(3) REPORT ELEMENTS.-Each report submitted after February 15, 2014, shall include the following:
+ruary 15, 2014, shall include the following:

-(A) A description based on internationally available data, and where practicable high-quality country-based data, of the total global burden and need for HIV/AIDS prevention, treatment, and care, including-
+(A) A description based on internationally available data, and where practicable high-quality country-based data, of the total global burden and need for HIV/AIDS prevention, treatment, and care, includingden and need; and

-(i) estimates by partner country of the global burden and need; and
+(i) estimates by partner country of the global bur-